 Monitoring Disaster Recovery for SAP

-Key Monitoring Activities for SAP DR:
+Key Monitoring Activities for SAP Disaster Recovery:

 - Verifying backup and restoring process integrity.